Sunday, 8 June 2014

 Rooms for the students in the madrassa.
 (09.04.2011.)

-On of the tow minarets of the mosque.
-The south eastern one.
+One of the two minarets of the mosque.
+The southeastern one.
 (09.04.2011.)

 Jame Mosque Bhera

-Sher Shah Suri got constructed this mosque in 1540 AD, in historically important city of Bhera.
-Which was considerably damaged in 19th century, during the Sikh rule.
+Sher Shah Suri constructed this mosque in 1540 AD, in the historically important city of Bhera.
+Which was considerably damaged in the 19th century, during the Sikh rule.
 Sheikh Al Hadith Qazi Ahmad ud Din Bugvi, Khatib of Shahi Mosque Lahore (died 1869), got it vacated with the cooperation of Muslim notables and constructed or repaired some parts.

 Introduction

-Bhera (Northern Punjab) Longitude: 72.56 Latitude: 32.18 (These are actually incorrect)
+Bhera (Northern Punjab) Longitude: 72.56 Latitude: 32.18

 Area of the mosque 69 x 127 Feet Firstly Sher Shah Suri